Hokome/rise-artifact/docs/Ideas.md

 Some cards could be a key to secret stuff.
 Could be extra content after the "end" in which case it should be guaranteed in a way, or side content that gives a bonus when completed.

 Making cards always somewhat useful on their own seems important.

+Upgrade logic should be in its own class.

 ## Building ideas